Scytodes globula: Bites

 It is extremely unlikely for the Chilean tiger spider to attack beings that are more than twice its size (mainly because of its hunting methods), so an attack on a human being has almost no chance of happening.
 It has been declared by several studies of Chilean Universities to be "innocuous to human beings".
 There are no clinical records of attacks on humans.

 Relationship with the Chilean recluse spider

 Due to having a similar thermal and environmental preference, it is common for the tiger spider to live near the chilean recluse spider which indicates a high probability of encounters and predation from part of the tiger spider, for which it's famous.
-A study of the behaviour and interaction of the two spiders from University of Chile consisted of 25 experiments, where only 15 of the meetings ended up in an encounter between the two, with the tiger spider killing the chilean recluse spider in 12 of them.
+A study of the behaviour and interaction of the two spiders from the University of Chile consisted of 25 experiments, where only 15 of the meetings ended up in an encounter between the two, with the tiger spider killing the chilean recluse spider in 12 of them.
 Regardless of the results of this small experiment, the status of the tiger spider as a predator of the chilean recluse spider remains up for debate, and more studies have to be done to conclusively determine this.